benr0th/NMC_Launcher/README.md

 ## Future Plans
 - This is a very rudementary start, so the UI is essentially placeholder.
 I am not a great designer so if someone wants to contribute, feel free and I will include you in the credits.
-- If I can figure out the details, I will try to incorporate the volume saver into the launcher itself so you don't have to download another program.
+- I will try to incorporate the volume saver into the launcher itself so you don't have to download another program.

 ## Credits
 Craft_Mesa - NMC Icon<br>